vanitasvitae/GSOC2018/index.md

 * [Smack](https://github.com/igniterealtime/Smack): Progress can be found in the openpgp branch in my [fork](https://github.com/vanitasvitae/Smack/tree/openpgp).
 * [pgpainless](https://github.com/vanitasvitae/pgpainless): In order to implement OpenPGP functionality for Smack, I forked the project [bouncy-gpg](https://github.com/neuhalje/bouncy-gpg) and made some modifications.

 ## Demo client

 I created a small command line client which demonstrates the capabilities of my OpenPGP API for Smack.
 You can find it [here](https://github.com/vanitasvitae/oxclient).
 Enjoy testing :)

+## Miscellaneous

+During my work, I...

+* detected a [bug in BouncyCastle](https://github.com/bcgit/bc-java/issues/348) which caused exported keys to have an invalid format.
+* Fixed some typos in XEP-0373.
+* extensively [blogged](https://blogs.fsfe.org/vanitasvitae/category/gsoc-2018/) about my progress.